static-web-server/static-web-server/docs/content/features/windows-service.md

 ## Uninstall the service

 To uninstall the SWS service just use the `uninstall` command.
-Note that the service should be first stopped before to uninstall it.
+Note that the service should be first stopped before uninstalling it.

 ```powershell
 static-web-server.exe uninstall